syncfusion-content/uwp-docs/uwp/SfTreeGrid/Rows.md

 # RowHeader

 RowHeader is a special column used to indicate the status of row (current row, editing status, errors in row, etc.) which is placed as first cell of each row.
-You can show or hide the row header by setting [SfTreeGrid.ShowRowHeader](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~ShowRowHeader.html)property.
+You can show or hide the row header by setting [SfTreeGrid.ShowRowHeader](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~ShowRowHeader.html) property.

 {% tabs %}
 {% highlight xaml %}